joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

     trace(oceans[2]); // output: undefined
     trace(oceans.length); // output: 5

-You can truncate an Array or Vector using an array’s `length` property.
+You can truncate an Array or Vector using an array's `length` property.
 If you set the `length` property of an indexed array to a length that is less than the current length of the array, the array is truncated, removing any elements stored at index numbers higher than the new value of `length` minus 1.
 For